Poisson Geometry Related to Atiyah Sequences: Short exact sequences of -groupoids

 We now need to establish that this dualization process commutes with quotienting over a group action.
-In the cases which we consider, the base manifold $P$ is a principal $G$-bundle and we need to quotient over the action of $G$.
+In the cases which we consider, the base manifold $P$ is a principal $G$-bundle with projection $\mu\colon P\to P/G$ and we need to quotient over the action of $G$.
 In this situation the required quotient manifolds exist, and the constructions are straightfoward.
+Denote the group action by $\kappa\colon P\times G\to P$.
+Recall that the action in a principal bundle is free and that the orbits are equal to the f\/ibres of $\mu$.
+We always assume that the bundle is locally trivial.

 First consider vector bundles over the total space $P$ of a principal bundle.
-A \emph{PBG-vector bundle over $P$} is a vector bundle $E\to P$ together with an action $E\times G\to E$ by vector bundle automorphisms over the principal action $\kappa\co P\times G\to P$.
+A \emph{PBG-vector bundle over $P$} is a vector bundle $\lambda\colon E\to P$ together with an action $E\times G\to E$ by vector bundle automorphisms over the principal action $\kappa\colon P\times G\to P$.